lutrampal/bullgammator/README.md

 * ACONIT for their documentation base
 * Roland Groz, researcher at Grenoble Informatics Laboratory (LIG), teacher at Ensimag and mentor of this project
 * Alain Guyot, member of ACONIT
+* Vincent Joguin, CEO of Eupalia, for an example of a working emulator of the Gamma ET